 The past decade has seen an increase in the intensity and impact of conflict and violence on civilians globally.
 The uncontrolled spread and availability of small arms (guns) and munitions prolongs conflict and increases this impact.
-Small arms and ammunition are regularly stolen and trafficked across porous borders and traded on the black market, fuelling more armed violence against civilians.
+Small arms and ammunition are regularly stolen and trafficked across porous borders and traded on the illicit market, fuelling more armed violence against civilians.

 Weapons and ammunition are often stored in or near built-up areas.
 If there is an unplanned explosion the consequences can be devastating, causing mass death and injury, as well as destroying homes, schools and community infrastructure.